0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 # Run a zk node

-ZK nodes do zk computations in addition to their baker node work of signing and producing blocks.
+ZK nodes do ZK computations in addition to their baker node work of signing and producing blocks.
+By completing the steps below your node will be eligible to be allocated for specific computations by [ZK smart contracts](../smart-contracts/zk-smart-contracts/zk-smart-contracts.md) and earning revenue for the computations performed.

 !!!
 Warning " You must complete these requirements before you can continue"
     - [Stake 100 K MPC tokens](https://browser.partisiablockchain.com/node-operation) including the 25 K for baker service